My love for ice cream is innate, much like a child’s love, it was nurtured from a young age by my grandfather.

 A Guide to Atlanta’s Favorite Ice Cream Spots

 - Honeysuckle Gelato – Honeysuckle Gelato began as a food truck before moving into specialty food stores and now, finally, a brick & mortar location in Ponce City Market.
 If you, too, have been spoiled by this Italian-style ice cream while abroad, give Honeysuckle a try.
 I love the Fig & Honey flavor for something different.

 - Morelli’s Ice Cream – For your classic creamery try Morelli’s on Moreland in Little Five Points.
-It’s the rich & decadent ice cream that won us all over as kids, but with a few flavor twists.
-I love the Elvis Lives, which was my son’s first cone on his 9 month birthday; the peanut butter and banana combination seemed appropriate for a baby and, luckily, proved him to be nut allergy-free.
+It’s the rich & decadent flavors that won us all over as kids but with a few twists.
+I love the Elvis Lives, which was my son’s first cone on his 9-month birthday; the peanut butter and banana combination seemed appropriate for a baby and, luckily, proved him to be nut allergy-free.

-- Butter & Cream – This is another Atlanta-based shop that is newer to the scene than the others but still scooping up delicious, from scratch ice cream in the Decatur square.
-In addition to the classics, you can find decadent flavors like Butterscotch Brownie and Cashew Creme Brulee.
+- Butter & Cream – This is another Atlanta-based shop that is newer to the scene than the others but still scooping up delicious, from-scratch ice cream in Decatur Square.
+In addition to the classics, you can find decadent flavors like Butterscotch Brownie and Cashew Crème Brulé.

 - Sweet Treats (Marietta Square) – No limits here.
 With their special hand-dipped ice cream machine, you can let your creativity run wild (or choose a store favorite from their long list of combinations).
 Fruit, nuts, candy and even syrup choices like amaretto and Kahlua make for some non-traditional cool treats.
 Our favorite is chocolate with amaretto.
 They will also make a special treat for your four-legged kids too!

 - Frozen Cow Creamery (Kennesaw) – New to the scene, this spot is not only located